 The jobs we provide range from entry level, hourly positions to professional, salaried positions.
 We pride ourselves in providing our community with full-time, 40-hour a week jobs.
 But most importantly, we offer the opportunity to give back to our local community by helping support our 6 adult and 6 youth programs when you work for Goodwill.
 You can be proud of the work you do and the people you will positively impact by demonstrating our core values and being Ambassadors of Goodwill!

 One more thing, Goodwill was recently named one of the country’s “20 Most Inspiring Companies” by Forbes Magazine.

 Learn more about our Employee Benefits.

-Many people think our stores are places that sell used items to people with low incomes.
-While we are happy we can provide affordable goods, our stores do so much more!
-The revenue from our stores supports the many programs and services we provide in our community.
+Many people think our thrift stores are places that sell used items to people with low incomes.
+While we are happy we can provide affordable goods, our thrift stores welcome all and it does so much more than provide a shopping experience!
+The revenue from our thrift stores supports the many programs and services we provide in our community.

 To support our mission, we must be a well-run retail operation.
-Goodwill of Southern Arizona operates 17 retail stores, 1 GoodThreads Boutique, 2 Outlets, 1 Discount Store, and we sell online at ShopGoodwill.com all of which benefit our career services.
+Goodwill of Southern Arizona operates 17 retail thrift stores, 1 GoodThreads Boutique, 2 Outlets, and participation with ShopGoodwill.com.
+All of which benefit and grow our career services.

-In fact, it’s not just our stores that support our mission services.
+In fact, it’s not just our thrift stores that support our mission services.
 It’s also because of YOUR support that we are able to accomplish what we do.
-Learn more in our 2014-2015 Annual Report.
+Learn more in our 2019-2020 Annual Report.